open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 **Status**: [Experimental](../document-status.md)

-MeterProviders SHOULD support being configured with limits to be applied to metrics produced from a single Instrumentation Library Scope.
-This mechanism supports protecting metrics pipelines from excessive data production, which is usually caused by a problem known as ["explosion of cardinality"](supplementary-guidelines.md#synchronous-example-cumulative-aggregation-temporality), in which the number of timeseries produced by application code exceeds a reasonable number.
-These limits help protect the overall system from individual sources of excessive metrics instrumentation.
+MeterProviders SHOULD support being configured with limits to be applied to metrics produced from a single metric instrument.
+This mechanism supports protecting metrics pipelines from excessive data production in cases when the number of timeseries produced by application code grows large, which can happen due to several factors.

+Whether because of single attributes having many distinct values or because of combinatorial expansion among many attributes, these limits help protect the overall system from individual sources of excessive metrics instrumentation.

-When the limits are reached by an the individual instrumentation library scope, the entire batch of metrics for the scope MUST be dropped and an error reported to the user indicating:
+When the limit is reached by an the individual metric instrument, the entire batch of metrics for the instrument MUST be dropped and an error reported to the user indicating:

-- Detail about the limit that was exceeded (e.g., the library name and version, the configured limit, the instruments of that library ranked by cardinality).
+- Detail about the limit that was exceeded (e.g., the library name and version, the instrument, and the configured limit).
-- Recommend the user to configure a [View](#view) that filters the offending cardinality or drops selected instruments to correct the problem.
+- Recommend the user to configure a [View](#view) that filters the offending instrument to limit cardinality or otherwise correct the problem.

-Note that limits expressed here refer to exported data for a single collection cycle.
-The number of timeseries referred to in each of these limits equals the number of distinct data points produced over one interval.
+Note that limit expressed here refers to exported data for a single instrument and collection interval.
+The number of timeseries referred to here corresponds with the number of distinct data points produced by the instrument over one collection interval.

 Under some circumstances, depending on the configured aggregation temporality, the MeterProvider may be able to recover after these limits are reached.
-In particular, for Synchronous instruments configured with Delta aggregation temporality, the MeterProvider SHOULD remove timeseries from memory when they become stale, making it possible to recover from an explosion of cardinality from one collection cycle to the next provided the application stops using excessive cardinality.
-However, for MeterProviders that have Synchronous instruments configured with Cumulative aggregation temporality, once a limit is reached the MeterProvider SHOULD disable it for the remaining lifetime of the MeterProvider.

-The configurable limits are:
+### Specific cardinality limits

-1. The number of timeseries per instrument, with recommended default value 2000.
+There is only one configurable limit: the number of timeseries per instrument, with recommended default value 2000.
-2. The number of timeseries per instrumentation library scope, with recommended default value 2000.

-For both of these limits, the limit MAY be unset to indicate an unlimited configuration and the zero value is considered invalid.
-MeterProviders SHOULD NOT use an unlimited memory configuration by default.
+SDKs SHOULD NOT support unlimited cardinality.
+There is no unset value for this configurable limit.
+Users that wish to configure "unlimited" cardinality should instead configure a very large limit.

 ## Exemplar